 The UK's premiere string manufacturer showed its innovative streak with the launch of a new design that features increased magnetic properties which deliver extra power, volume and sustain.

-What's more, reduced friction aims to provide improved overall tuning stability, while Rotosound has imbued the strings with corrosion-resistant properties, too, to keep them sounding great for longer.
+What's more, reduced friction aims to provide improved overall tuning stability, while Rotosound has imbued the strings with corrosion-resistant properties to keep them sounding great for longer.

 Another entry from Ernie Ball here.
-The Ernie Ball Cobalt range utilises different materials within its usual Slinky sets.
+The Ernie Ball Cobalt range utilizes different materials from its usual Slinky sets.
 Cobalt, they found, interacts with the magnets in your pickups much better than any other alloy.
 This means you get an improved dynamic range and increased low-end.
 Perfect for heavier styles of music.